Women and Democracy

 Women are still under-represented in elected positions and most countries are far from reaching the ’gender balance’ proposed by the 1995 Beijing Platform for Action.
 Political institutions – from political parties to electoral commissions - often lack the capacity to ensure that women’s interests are articulated and addressed in public policy.
 Accountability institutions are not consistent in ensuring that power-holders answer to women for failures to protect women’s rights or respond to their needs.

-In post-conflict settings the lack of access for women to democratic institutions and democratic process is most evident.
+In post-conflict settings the lack of access for women to democratic institutions and democratic processes is most evident.
 Security Council resolution 1325 calls on Member States to increase the representation of women at all decision making levels.
 In response, the United Nations Departments of Peacekeeping Operations and Field Support intervene to facilitate women’s participation in political processes and women’s inclusion in governance structures in the countries where peacekeeping operations are deployed.

 Four Key Practices for Women’s Effective Political Participation

 1. Make both local and national elections free and fair for women.

 Promote temporary special measures such as quotas, sanctions on non-complying political parties, waivers of nomination fees, access to public media, and access to public resources, and to increase women’s participation as both elected and appointed decision-makers in public institutions.
 Ensure voter registration processes enable women to exercise their democratic right.
 Consider implementing measures to address the factors (violence against women, gender-biased media reporting, non-transparent political party practices, lack of campaign financing) preventing women from participating in politics by working with Electoral Management Bodies and political parties.